open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 `ForceFlush` SHOULD provide a way to let the caller know whether it succeeded, failed or timed out.

-`ForceFlush` SHOULD only be called in cases where it is absolutely necessary, such as when using some FaaS providers that may suspend the process after an invocation, but before the exporter exports the completed metrics.

 `ForceFlush` SHOULD complete or abort within some timeout. `ForceFlush` can be implemented as a blocking API or an asynchronous API which notifies the caller via a callback or an event.
 [OpenTelemetry SDK](../overview.md#sdk) authors MAY